What is the European Innovation Scoreboard?

 What are the key drivers of innovation?

+The most innovative countries generally perform best in a range of innovation areas.
 To achieve a high level of innovation performance, countries need a balanced innovation system performing well across all dimensions.
-They need an appropriate level of public and private investment in education, research and skills development, effective innovation partnerships among companies and with academia, as well as an innovation-friendly business environment, including strong digital infrastructure.
+They need an appropriate level of public and private investment in education, research and skills development, effective innovation partnerships among companies and with academia, as well as an innovation-friendly business environment, including strong digital infrastructure and skills.
 These key areas correspond largely to the dimensions and indicators used for the European Innovation Scoreboard.

 How does the EU's performance compare to other countries?

 Comparing the EU average to a selection of global competitors, it can be seen that South Korea is the most innovative country, performing 36% above the score of the EU in 2014 and 21% above the EU in 2021 (Figure 4).
 The EU is ahead of China, Brazil, South Africa, Russia, and India in this year's EIS, while Canada, Australia, the United States, and Japan have a performance lead over the EU.

 Based on relative-to-EU performance in 2021, Australia, Canada, Japan, South Korea, and the United States would be Strong Innovators, China would be a Moderate Innovator, and Brazil, India, Russia, and South Africa would be Emerging Innovators.

 Coloured columns show performance in 2021 relative to that of the EU in 2014.
 The horizontal hyphens show performance in 2020, relative to that of the EU in 2014.
 Grey columns show performance in 2014 relative to that of the EU in 2014.
 The dashed lines show the threshold values between the performance groups, where the threshold values of 70%, 100%, and 125% have been adjusted upward to reflect the performance increase of the EU between 2014 and 2021.